ijh4268/NLP-Project-1/README.md

 Use pip3 install -r requirements.txt to install all required python packages.

+Use python3 -m spacy download en_core_web_sm to install the SpaCy module

 Please first run pre_ceremony() in gg_api.py for each year that is analyzed.
 For example, to test on 2013, run pre_ceremony(2013), with gg2013.json in the same directory as gg_api.py.

 Pleas run main() with the appropriate year to get the human-readable output, along with the results for best and worst dressed of the event.